 LOS VAQUEROS FISHING REPORT

-Fishing for trout continues to be good even with the increased water temperature.
+Fishing for trout continues to be good.
 They are being caught in South Cove and Oak Point as well as Peninsula Cove.
-The baits of choice for shore anglers are garlic-scented PowerBaits, nightcrawlers or Kastmaster lures.
+The baits of choice for shore anglers are garlic-scented Powerbaits, nightcrawlers and Kastmaster lures.
 Trout average a pound and a half but range to over 5 lbs.
-There was a 1000 pound Lassen plant on November 28th.
+There was a 1000 pound Lassen plant on January 12th.
+There will be a plant next week.
 Light tackle is important for catching trout with 4-6 pound test being plenty.
-Trout fishing is good especially in the morning, with limits being caught from around the reservoir and more fish being caught overall.
-Several large trout were brought into the Marina this week.
-These included an 8 pound fish caught on a Kastmaster in South Cove, a 7.1 pounder caught in Cowboy Cove on powerbait and a 7.2 pound trout caught on a nightcrawler in South Cove.
-More limits are starting to show up from South Cove and from boats around the lake.
+Trout fishing is good, especially in the morning, with limits being caught from around the reservoir and more fish being caught overall.

-With boats we are getting reports of fish being caught in Cowboy and Peninsula coves.
-From the shore.
-There is no need for line heavier than 6 lb test.
+With boats we are getting reports of fish being caught in Cowboy and Peninsula Coves.
+A 5.52 pound trout was caught in Howden Cove on a Rapala.
 Fish are still coming out of South Cove and from past the Rock Wall.

-Most anglers were focused on stripers or trout although there still are many sighting near the boat dock and adjacent fishing pier and along the Rock Wall.
-Senkos have been seen catching some nice fish in that area.
+Most anglers were focused on stripers or trout.
 Keep in mind that largemouth need to be 12 inches to be kept.
 Please release any big largemouth bass you might catch.
 They are the future of largemouth bass fishing in the reservoir.
-If you catch any undersized fish please release them gently and allow them to grow up.
+If you catch any of undersized fish please release them gently and allow them to grow up.

-We are still seeing striper boils around the lake, mostly early in the morning and toward closing.
-Shakers continue to be the main action with striped bass.
+We are starting to see striper boils around the lake, mostly early in the morning and towards closing.
+Shakers are the main action with striped bass.
 We are still seeing many undersized fish being caught for every keeper.
-The fishing pier by the Marina has been particularly good.
 From shore, cut anchovies or shad is the bait of choice.
 Just a reminder, stripers need to be 18 inches or more to be legal.
 Please release the small fish as quickly and carefully as possible.
 They are the future of our striped bass fishery.
-An 11.71 pound striper was caught in Cowboy Cove on a nightcrawler and a 7.2 pound fish was caught on an anchovy from the Marina dock.

 Catfish are hit or miss with fish being reported out of Cowboy and South Coves.
-As the water warms we look to see more fish being caught.
 For those wishing to target catfish, nightcrawlers and chicken liver are the best choices of bait.
 We encourage and appreciate the release of any monster catfish (15 lbs plus).
-Three large cats were caught this week in Peninsula Cove on anchovies.
-They were 13.6, 12.0 and 12.5 pounds.

 Frozen Bait Available At North Entrance Gate on Weekends